Saurabh209/KeyCode-Finder-miniProject/README.md

 ---

-By creating a "Showing Keypress on Screen" application, users can visually see their keyboard input in real-time, which can be both entertaining and practical for various purposes.
+By creating a "KeyCode Finder" application, users can visually see their keyboard input in real-time, which can be both entertaining and practical for various purposes.
 Whether used for educational demonstrations, accessibility enhancements, or simply for fun, this project provides a simple yet effective solution for displaying key presses on the screen.